 |

 Covariance and ContravarianceIn PHP 7.2.0, partial contravariance was introduced by removing type restrictions on parameters in a child method.
 As of PHP 7.4.0, full covariance and contravariance support was added.
 Covariance allows a child's method to return a more specific type than the return type of its parent's method.
-Whereas, contravariance allows a parameter type to be less specific in a child method, than that of its parent.
+Contravariance allows a parameter type to be less specific in a child method, than that of its parent.
 A type declaration is considered more specific in the following case:

 CovarianceTo illustrate how covariance works, a simple abstract parent class, Animal is created.
 Animal will be extended by children classes, Cat, and Dog.